IvanStankov12/ivan-de-martino-copy-01/content/pages/posts/marketing-plan-for-you-indie-video-game.md

 ---
-title: How to start a marketing plan for you indie video game
+title: How to start a marketing plan for your indie video game
 excerpt: >-
   A marketing plan can be very helpful in starting and launching your video game, but, what's a marketing plan?